The psychological consequences of pregnancy sickness

 The psychological impacts of HG are complex.
 Women describe feeling overwhelmed, anxious, depressed, panicky, lonely, confused, embarrassed, distressed, disappointed, guilty, angry, abnormal, helpless, traumatised, or desperate.
 HG has a detrimental effect on quality of life, wellbeing, confidence, mood, capacity for personal care, parenting, work, relationships, sleep, self-esteem, identity, cognitive and physical functioning.
 Following HG pregnancy, approximately 18% of women meet the clinical criteria for PTSD (Post Traumatic Stress Disorder) diagnosis.
 An estimated 10% of women terminate wanted pregnancies due to the intolerable nature of their HG suffering, inability to care for themselves or their families, and unhelpful attitudes of others.
 Many were not offered the full range of medical treatments or supports available.

-It can be important for women to have an opportunity to express their feelings and thoughts around their pregnancy sickness experience and to feel understood and supported.
-Counselling can provide a safe, contained, supportive space for women to talk about how pregnancy sickness is or was for them.
+Women often report that their HG suffering is minimised, disbelieved or dismissed by relatives, friends, colleagues, or health care professionals.
+It is vital for women to have opportunities to express their feelings and thoughts around their pregnancy illness, and to feel heard, understood and cared for.
+Counselling provides a safe, supportive space for women to talk about how pregnancy sickness is or was for them.

 If you would like to read more about pregnancy sickness click here to visit the Pregnancy Sickness Support website.